liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 search.appverid:
 description: "In this article, you learn about how to create and view insights on SharePoint agents in SharePoint and OneDrive sites."
 ---
-# SharePoint Agent Insights report in SharePoint Admin Center
+# Insights report on SharePoint agents

 Insights report on SharePoint Agents provides SharePoint Administrators with rich information on the recently created SharePoint agents across all SharePoint sites and OneDrive sites within their organization.
 This report provides admins with the ability to learn about the sites with the highest number of agents created.
 Using this report, admins can further govern and maintain the integrity of the content used by agents as grounding data.

 Insights report is a [SharePoint Advanced Management](/sharepoint/advanced-management) feature and available in organization with SharePoint Advanced Management add-on SKU or Microsoft 365 Copilot license.
 The insights report is based on the Microsoft audit data logged for SharePoint agents through the FileCreated and FileRenamed events.

-You can generate and manage SharePoint Agent Insights report in SharePoint Admin Center.
+You can generate and manage SharePoint agent Insights report in SharePoint Admin Center or with SharePoint Online Management Shell.

+## Create and view SharePoint Agent Insights report in SharePoint Admin Center

-1. Sign in to the SharePoint admin center with your SharePoint admin credentials.
+You can create and view SharePoint agent Insights report after sign into SharePoint Admin Center with your SharePoint admin credentials.
-2. Tto generate and view these reports, ensure the organization has the SharePoint Advanced Management add-on SKU or Microsoft 365 Copilot license.
-3. In the left pane, expand **Reports** and then select **Agent insights**.
-4. On the Agent insights page, select **SharePoint agents - View reports**.

-## Create reports
+### Create reports in SharePoint Admin Center

-1. As SharePoint Administrator, you can generate the report by clicking on Create a report.
+1. As SharePoint Administrator, you can generate the report by selecting **Create a report**.
 ![Screenshot of creating report in SharePoint Agent Insights](media/agent-insights/create-report.png)

 2. Provide the Report name and under Report duration, specify the time frame for the report.